-Our directors and executive officers and holders of substantially all of our outstanding securities have entered into lock-up agreements with the underwriters pursuant to which they may not, with limited exceptions, for a period of 180 days from the date of this prospectus, offer, sell or otherwise transfer or dispose of any of our securities, without the prior written consent of Goldman Sachs & Co.
+In connection with our initial public offering, our directors and executive officers and holders of substantially all of our outstanding securities have entered into lock-up agreements with the underwriters pursuant to which they may not, with limited exceptions, for a period of 180 days from the date of our initial public offering, offer, sell or otherwise transfer or dispose of any of our securities, without the prior written consent of Goldman Sachs & Co.
 LLC, Jefferies LLC and Citigroup Global Markets Inc. Such underwriters may permit our officers, directors and other securityholders who are subject to the lock-up agreements to sell shares prior to the expiration of the lock-up agreements at any time in their sole discretion.
-See "Underwriting."
 Sales of these shares, or perceptions that they will be sold, could cause the trading price of our common stock to decline.
-After the lock-up agreements expire, up to an additional 22,234,435 shares of common stock will be eligible for sale in the public market, of which 4,700,490 shares will be held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended (the Securities Act), in each case based on shares of common stock outstanding as of September 30, 2023 and without giving effect to any potential purchases by such persons in this offering.
+After the lock-up agreements expire, these shares of common stock will be eligible for sale in the public market, except that shares held by directors, executive officers and other affiliates will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended (the Securities Act).

-In addition, as of September 30, 2023, 1,777,093 shares of common stock that are subject to outstanding options under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+In addition, as of December 31, 2023, 1,683,156 shares of common stock that are subject to outstanding options under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.

-After this offering, the holders of 19,567,306 shares of our outstanding common stock, or approximately 61.2% of our total outstanding common stock based on shares outstanding as of September 30, 2023, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to vesting and the 180-day lock-up agreements described above.
-See "Description of Capital Stock - Registration Rights."
+The holders of 19,567,306 shares of our outstanding common stock, or approximately 58.4% of our total outstanding common stock based on shares outstanding as of December 31, 2023, are entitled to rights with respect to the registration of their shares under the Securities Act, subject to the 180-day lock-up agreements entered into in connection with our initial public offering.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
-Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.
+Any sales of securities by these stockholders, or the registration of such shares, could have a material adverse effect on the trading price of our common stock.